maitosuoh/mafld-bibliometrics/README.md

 # Bibliometric analysis of MAFLD literature
 This repository contains the R code used for the bibliometric analysis of metabolic (dysfunction)-associated fatty liver disease (MAFLD).
 This study aimed to provide an overview of the research in MAFLD from 2020 to late 2023 using publication metrics.
-The manuscript is submitted to a journal and currently under review.

 ## Contents
 ### Data Source